LU-KPMI/rtu-stag/README.md

 # Notes

-The scripts have been made for use in the [Universities of Latvia Institute of Clinical and Preventitive Medicine](https://www.kpmi.lu.lv/en-gb/).
+The scripts have been made for use in the [Institute of Clinical and Preventive Medicine of the University of Latvia](https://www.kpmi.lu.lv/en-gb/).